 Technicians who carry out the complex steps in both upstream and downstream processes must communicate with each other and work together.
-They have to monitor equipment and pay attention to details.
-Full scale biomanufacturing requires technicians to work with other departments in a company, these departments may include - Process Development, Manufacturing, Regulatory, Quality, and Engineering Services - to define, design, develop and execute critical biomanufacturing processes, control parameters, and adhere to performance standards.
+They need to monitor equipment and pay attention to details.
+Full scale biomanufacturing requires technicians to work with other departments in a company, these departments may include - Process Development, Manufacturing, Regulatory, Quality, and Engineering Services - to define, design, develop and carry out critical biomanufacturing processes, control parameters, and adhere to performance standards.

-Recombinant proteins are harvested and purified by a series of complimentary chromatography steps with intermediate filtration and other clearance steps.
+Recombinant proteins are harvested and purified by a series of chromatography steps with intermediate filtration and other clearance steps.
 Downstream Manufacturing Technicians monitor control devices, perform column chromatography, carry out ultrafiltration, diafiltration, and other related operations.
 They run laboratory experiments including scaled down validation studies, test processes under different conditions, and measure the robustness of the process.

 Their responsibilities include setting up area operations and performing clean-in-place (CIP) and sterilize-in-place (SIP) procedures with equipment used for cell growth.
 The Downstream Technician must also follow Standard Operating Procedures (SOPs) in accordance with a cGMP environment.